Must have galley equipment for sailboat cooking.

 Avex Pint Glasses – The Perfect Galley Equipment For Sailboat Cooking

-These Avex pint glasses are pure genius!
+These Avex glasses are pure genius!
 They keep cold drinks cold (and actually keep them really cold for a long time!) and they keep hot drinks hot.
 They are perfect for a big cup of tea on a cold passage or a nice cold beer when you arrive at a beautiful anchorage.
 They’re perfect for sailboat living.

 Outside Sailboat Galley Equipment